Scoop: Coming Up on a New Episode of ALL RISE on CBS - Monday, November 4, 2019

 Among them is newly appointed Judge Lola Carmichael (Simone Missick), a highly regarded and impressive deputy district attorney who doesn't intend to sit back on the bench in her new role, but instead leans in, immediately pushing the boundaries and challenging the expectations of what a judge can be.

-Scoop: Coming Up on a New Episode of THE UNICORN on CBS - Thursday, November 14, 2019
+Scoop: Coming Up on a New Episode of BULL on CBS - Monday, November 4, 2019

-Scoop: Coming Up on a New Episode of MOM on CBS - Thursday, November 14, 2019
+Scoop: Coming Up on a New Episode of NCIS: NEW ORLEANS on CBS - Tuesday, November 5, 2019

 ALL RISE is a courthouse drama that follows the chaotic, hopeful and sometimes absurd lives of its judges, prosecutors and public defenders, as they work with bailiffs, clerks and cops to get justice FOR THE PEOPLE of Los Angeles amidst a flawed legal process.